Could Earth go the same way as Venus?

 Beyond a 5°C rise

-The image below, by Song et al. (2021), shows how major mass extinctions over the past 541 million years (the Phanerozoic) are linked to temperature rises higher than 5.2°C and rates of change higher than 10°C/Myr.
+The image below, from Song et al. (2021), shows how major mass extinctions over the past 541 million years (the Phanerozoic) are linked to temperature rises higher than 5.2°C and rates of change higher than 10°C/Myr.

 As illustrated by the image below, the temperature has been rising for a long time and, as said, the temperature rise is accelerating, as discussed in posts such as this one and this one